elad2412/css-accessibility-validator/README.md

 # Accessibility CSS Validator

-**Accessibility CSS Validator, is a tool for errors and warnings on web accessibility.**
+**Accessibility CSS Validator, is a tool for finding accessibility errors and warnings on web pages**

 Check out this **[demo][demo]** to see it in action!